 Pull test: count of the number of hairs collected under standardized traction.
 Trichographic analysis through cell biology techniques, and evaluation of the biological activity of collected hairs from each volunteer through MTT evaluation of cell vitality.

-The test is designed to be applied to hair products with the purpose of substantiating the claim “Improves combing” according to proprietary method.
+The in vitro test is designed to be applied to hair products with the purpose of substantiating the claim “Improves combing” according to proprietary method.

 Dynamometric analysis of the resistance to combing on standardized hair locks.
 Comparison between treated and untreated wet locks.
 Results in terms of combing friction (in Newtons) and percentage of friction reduction compared to the untreated control.